Győr: History

 The city has several historical buildings, for example the castle, and the Lutheran Evangelic church.

 Climate

+Győr's climate is classified as oceanic climate (Köppen Cfb) closely bordering on a humid subtropical climate (Köppen Cfa).
+Among them, the annual average temperature is 11.1 C, the hottest month in July is 21.6 C, and the coldest month is 0.3 C in January.
+The annual precipitation is 569.6 mm, of which July is the wettest with 64.8 mm, while February is the driest with only 26.9 mm.
+The extreme temperature throughout the year ranged from -22.1 C on December 28, 1996, to 40.6 C on August 8, 2013.

 Main sights

 The ancient core of the city is Káptalan Hill at the confluence of three rivers: the Mosoni-Danube, Rába, and Rábca.
 Püspökvár, the residence of Győr's bishops, can be easily recognized by its incomplete tower.
 Győr's oldest buildings are the 13th-century dwelling tower and the 15th-century Gothic Dóczy Chapel.
 The cathedral, originally in Romanesque style, was rebuilt in Gothic and Baroque style.